d0u9/Linux-Device-Driver/10_poll/README.md

 In this example, we implement a simple char device to test our poll ability.
 After the module is successfully loaded, a timer will be used to control the device if it is readable of writable.
-Each time the timer is out, the read flag and write flag will be set to 1, and the value will be consumed when the device read or write this file.
-Here, we set the read flag each second, and set the write flag every two seconds.
+Each time the timer is out, the read flag and write flag will be set to 1, and the value will be consumed when some processes read or write this device file.
+Here, we set the read flag each second elapsed, and set the write flag every two seconds elapsed.

 ## build the module